Average But Inspired

 It’s like a night and day difference (get it – dark to light?
 So funny!)!

-Not only does it look good, but it’s going to actually function well in this bathroom.
+Not only does the fresh paint look good, but it’s going to actually function well in this bathroom.

 Do you remember how I disclosed the mildew problem we were having in this bathroom (if not, check it out in Week One’s post)?
 The poor ventilation was leading to a cracking ceiling and mildew on the ceiling and walls.
 So gross.